How to fix struggling teams like Dolphins? A familiar face has some familiar advice

 Gase will be back in Miami in 2018.
 He is not going anywhere, even after this disappointing season.

 But Joseph might not have such assurances.
 Teams rarely fire coaches after just one season, but nothing has been normal about the 2017 Broncos.
 They have lost seven games in a row.
 They have started three different quarterbacks — none of them good.
-And they are, by Broncos football czar John Elway’s on admission, “a soft team.”
+And they are, by Broncos football czar John Elway’s own admission, “a soft team.”

 If Joseph is out of work come January, he will not stay that way for long.
 Gase would probably be among the long list of NFL coaches willing to hire him in some capacity.